Is your PC/laptop feeling hotter than usual? Any alarms beeping inside the case?

 After all, overheating is the primary cause of hardware failure and it can drastically reduce your setup’s lifespan.

 So, here’s a couple of suggestions as to how you can monitor your GPU and CPU temperatures, as well as some pointers on how to keep the temperatures within the acceptable range.

-The easiest and most basic way to check the CPU temperature is through your motherboard’s BIOS.
+The easiest way to check the CPU temperature is through your motherboard’s BIOS.

 To access the BIOS:

 - During the boot-up sequence, once you hear the signal beep, start pressing the Delete key on your keyboard until the BIOS pops up.

 Not every BIOS will look the same, especially when it comes to gaming motherboards, as OEMs often equip them with a unique GUI these days.

 However, they are all fairly simple to navigate — just glance over the different tabs and sections until you get to the CPU settings.
 The temperature will be displayed here if it is not already shown on the first screen.